 - 1. Arms may hire staff members, employees, and directors. - 2.
-Appropriate objectives, responsibilities and job details must be clearly articulated and approved by the Student Body President before the creation of any position for paid employment, whether full or part time. - 3.
+Appropriate objectives, responsibilities, and job details must be clearly articulated and approved by the Student Body President before the creation of any position for paid employment, whether full or part-time. - 3.
 All candidates for paid employment must be approved by the Student Body President or their designee. - 4.
 Should an Arm choose to have a paid director the following requirements must be met: - a.
-If the director is an undergraduate student, the Arm must have a faculty advisor and the faculty advisor along with the Student Body President and SGA Advisor must perform periodic performance reviews. - b.
-If the director is a graduate student or considered University Staff, the Student Body President along with the SGA Advisor, must perform periodic performance reviews.
+If the director is an undergraduate student, the Arm must have a faculty advisor, and the faculty advisor along with the Student Body President and SGA Advisor must perform periodic performance reviews. - b.
+If the director is a graduate student or considered University Staff, the Student Body President along with the SGA Advisor must perform periodic performance reviews. - 5.
+There is a full-time paid SGA advisor that should exist to serve all SGA operations.